eiimie/eiimie/README.md

 Hi!
 I'm eiimie.
-I'm an aspiring game designer, artist, and writer.
+I'm an aspiring software engineer with an interest in video games.

 I'm currently learning Java and C++, but I can also code in C#, Python, HTML, GDscript, and CSS.
 (And a bit of Javascript, too.)